rauc/rauc/docs/reference.rst

 .. _statusfile:

 ``statusfile``

+  .. note:: This option is deprecated.
+Consider using ``data-directory``
+     instead.
+     For more details about backwards compatibility, see :ref:`data-directory
+     <data-directory>`.

-  For backwards compatibility, this can be set to point to a central file where slot status information should be stored (e.g. slot-specific metadata, see :ref:`slot-status`).
+  Can be set to point to a central file where slot status information should be stored (e.g. slot-specific metadata, see :ref:`slot-status`).
-  However, if a per-slot status is required as one of the above-noted requirements cannot be met, one can use the value ``per-slot`` to document this decision.
-  For backwards compatibility this option is not mandatory and will default to per-slot status files if not set.

   .. important:: This file must be located on a non-redundant filesystem which
      is not overwritten during updates.

-  See ``data-directory`` below as well.

 .. _data-directory: